 - 524th Special Operations Squadron, Do-328

-- 56th Intelligence Squadron provides, provides specialized intelligence support
+- 56th Intelligence Squadron provides specialized intelligence support.

-Throughout the last 68 years, the 27th designation has been assigned to several groups and wings at a myriad of locations.
-The 27th was organized as a fighter wing in August 1947, at Kearney Airfield, Neb.
+Throughout the last 68 years, the 27th designation has been assigned to several groups and wings at myriad locations.
+The 27th was organized as a fighter wing in August 1947 at Kearney Air Force Base, Nebraska.
 Later, in February 1958, in a move to preserve the heritage of the 27th, Air Force leadership transferred the designation to Cannon AFB, replacing the 312th Wing.
 Since 1958, the wing had supported F-100s, T/AT-33s, F-111s and F-16s.
-The 27th Operations Group was re-designated as the 27th Special Operations Group on Oct.
+The 27th Operations Group was redesignated as the 27th Special Operations Group on Oct.
 1, 2007.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.